Nickm1128/psann/docs/CONTRIBUTING.md

 - Run `pytest` (or the targeted module tests) before and after changes touching training loops or helpers.
 Extras-focused suites remain skipped while that feature is reworked.
 - For documentation-only changes, sanity-check code snippets with `python -m compileall path/to/file.py` when feasible to avoid syntax drift.
+- Mark long-running or GPU/HISSO tests with `@pytest.mark.slow`, and keep quick iterations to CPU by running `python -m pytest -m "not slow"`.

 ## Documentation & task tracking